aliceziyun/meshtrek/exper/envoy/readme.md

 ```

 Use this new YAML file to launch the cluster, then run script `trace_all.sh` to start `uprobe` on each container.

+## Version Record
+I should have done this earlier...

+### Modified_Istio_Proxy
+- 10.1: version fits `envoy_trace_full` ✅
+- 11.5: Record absolute time of filters, which can be used on gRPC application ✅
+- 11.6(deprecated): Use `x-request-id` instead of uber id to trace filter.
+But unfortunately gRPC will not forward the `x-request-id` automatically.
+- 11.7(deprecated): Add hookpoint before router decoding headers.
+Because the filters chain might end after upstream is connected, which will be influenced by network
+- 11.8: The working version of 11.7

+- 12.0: add `linux-tools-6.8.0-71-generic` to support perf

+### Istio_Perf
+- 1.0: http parsing.
+Insert fifo write to open perf.
+From Dispath() -> onHeadersComplete() (not so useful in fine-grain control)
+- 1.1: based on modified istio proxy **v10.1**